martin-lechene/martin-lechene/README.md

   Work for <a href="http://doganddev.eu/">DOG&DEV</a> - Web agency for dev your dream<br>
   And on  <a href="http://martin.lechene.be/">Martin Lechêne</a> - Portfolio<br><br>
   My SaaS<br><br>
   <a href="https://streamcrea.com">StreamCrea</a> - Dev your social media, viewer, shop on one platform.
-And for your viewer all favorite streamer and all social media of streamer on one place. [+0€ MRR] </br>
+And for your viewer all favorite streamer and all social media of streamer on one place </br>
-  <a href="https://digila.doganddev.eu">Digila</a> - Create profile on portal web with simplicity or for manage commercial on business [+0€ MRR] </br>
+  <a href="https://digila.doganddev.eu">Digila</a> - Create profile on portal web with simplicity or for manage commercial on business </br>
   <br><br>
   And too, streamer on <a href="https://twitch.tv/doganddev/">Twitch</a> or <a href="https://youtube.com/@doganddev">YouTube</a> & <a href="https://kick.com/doganddev/">Kick</a><br>
 </h3>